AndreaPo/weather-/README.md

 How to Use

-To use this app just download the src folder and change the variables called "yourApiKey" in the file "src/app.js" using your API KEY by the site https://openweathermap.org.
+To use this app just download the src folder and change the variables called "yourApiKey" in the file "src/app.js" using your openweathermap.org API KEY.